dhcast/US-Latina/pages/about.md

 ## About the Collection

-The authors and titles featured in this digital collection are a digital adaptation of printed books by Arte Público Press.
+The authors and titles featured in this digital collection are a digital adaptation of printed books by [Arte Público Press] (https://artepublicopress.com/).
 Emphasizing women's literature, the digital collection encompasses a diverse range of genres, including fiction, non-fiction, narrative, poetry, dramatic texts, and anthologies.
 Spanning historical pieces from nineteenth-century authors, activists, publicists, and participants in the Mexican Revolution to contemporary voices, this collection illuminates previously overlooked literary contributions.

     <svg class="bi icon-sprite" xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" viewBox="0 0 16 16" aria-hidden="true">